brockho/numbbo/docs/bbob-constr-lin/functions/source/index.rst

 is the objective function, and :math:`g_i: \mathbb{R}^n \rightarrow \mathbb{R}`, :math:`i = 1, \ldots, l`,
 are the constraint functions defined by :math:`g_i(x) \equiv a_i^T x`, with :math:`a_i \in \mathbb{R}^{n}`.

+..
+Dimo: why do you use :math:`\equiv` instead of a simple :mathL`=` here?
+What is the interpretation of it?

 A point :math:`x \in \mathbb{R}^n` is said to be a *feasible solution* if :math:`g_i(x) \leq 0` for all :math:`i`.
 The set of all feasible solutions is called the *feasible set*, denoted here by :math:`\cal F`.
 An *optimal solution* is a point :math:`x^{\textrm{opt}} \in \cal F` such that :math:`f(x^{\textrm{opt}}) \leq f(x)` for all :math:`x \in \cal F`.